oliviergoulet5/watch-crypto/README.md

  Electron app which monitors crypto currencies in real time.

 ## goal
- To play around with the Electron framework as well as CoinAPI
+ To play around with the Electron framework as well as CoinAPI.

+## upcoming features
+* Cryptocurrency news
+* Cryptocurrency tracking
+* Save/load tracking
+* Clean UI

 ## tools used
 * Electron